bast/talk-collaborative-routines/talk.md

 - Do not duplicate information
 - Sometimes an issue discussion grows into another channel
 - Hard to see what problems are still open

+---

+## C4 process (shortened, cite Hintjens)

+- Use a distributed version control
+- Use a web platform
+- Use an issue tracker
+- Only maintainers should have push access to the repository
+- Patches must adhere to contribution guidelines
+- Work on forks
+- Maintainers shall not accept their own patches
+- Maintainers shall not make value judgments on correct patches

+---

+## Contribution guide

+- Code style
+- Testing policy
+- Licensing and copyright transfer
+- Commit messages
+- Code review policy
+- Changelog policy
+- Feature branch base point
+- PEP